 However, while the Tribit delivers very good overall sound for a small speaker, it can't match the bass output of the SoundCore 2.
 LIke the SoundCore 2 and Oontz Angle 3, it lacks an app that would allow you to adjust the sound to your liking.

-The StormBox Micro sits at the top of our $50 budget, but it's worth it.
+The StormBox Micro pushes $50, but it's worth it.
 This is a much more compact speaker than its cousin, the XSound Go, and it's both fully waterproof (in depths up to 1 meter) and protected against dust and dirt.

 Unlike a lot of very small speakers, it also sounds great, producing clear vocals and some surprisingly strong bass.
 For something tiny enough to clip onto a satchel or bike handlebars, that’s very good indeed.
 The only drawbacks are the lack of an app 9though you can pair with two devices at once) and a relatively low battery life, which sees the StormBox Micro run dry after 8 hours.